 It shouldn’t surprise anyone that being persuasive is one of those strong retail sales skills that your associates need to have.

-Being persuasive does not mean that you should be trying to convince a customer to buy something they don’t need, for the record.
+For the record, being persuasive does not mean that you should be trying to convince a customer to buy something they don’t need.
 Instead, it means that your team should be able to aptly explain why customers need products that they could benefit from, whether that’s the product itself, an add-on or a warranty.

 Being persuasive comes down to being able to correctly understand a customer’s needs, overcome objections and explain why a product is right for the customer, often using feature-benefit selling.
 While some of the techniques can be taught, if someone has no ability to form a persuasive argument, they’ll struggle in the position.